sodazone/ocelloids-services/guides/TESTING-POLKADOT.md

 # Polkadot Testing Guide

-This guide provides instructions for testing the XCM Monitoring Server on Polkadot and some parachains.
+This guide provides detailed instructions for testing the XCM Monitoring Server on Polkadot and several parachains.

 ## 1. Running the Server

 > [!NOTE]
-> If you're using light clients, you will only start receiving new or finalized blocks when warp sync is finished.
+> If you're using light clients, you will only start receiving new or finalized blocks when warp sync is complete.

-You can run the server either from command line or with Docker.
+You have two options for running the server: through the command line or using Docker.

 ### 1.1.
 Command Line